Women in the Islamic Consultative Assembly: Background

-With the passage of the election law in the first term of the National Assembly of Iran in 1906, the first group to be barred from voting, as well as barred from being candidate and being elected, were women.
-Hamedan representative Mohammad Taghi Vakil al-Ruaya was the only representative objected to the ban on women's suffrage in second term of the National Assembly of Iran.
+With the passage of the election law in the first term of the National Assembly of Iran in 1906, the first group to be barred from voting, as well as barred from being candidate and being elected, was women.
+Hamedan representative Mohammad Taghi Vakil al-Ruaya was the only representative who objected to the ban on women's suffrage in second term of the National Assembly of Iran.

 In 1962, Iranian women given the right to vote with the approval of a bill by the Cabinet of Iran.
-Under the bill, women would be allowed to candidate and run in elections.
+Under the bill, women would be allowed to be candidates and run in elections.
 But a few months later, the bill was rejected due to disagreements over several paragraphs of the bill between Iranian Islamic scholars and government officials.

 Mohammad Reza Pahlavi (the last Shah (King) of the Imperial State of Iran) left the decision to Asadollah Alam's government.
 Finally, women's suffrage in Iran was recognized on March 3, 1963.
-On the eve of the 1979 Iranian revolution, Ruhollah Khomeini (1st Supreme Leader of Islamic Republic of Iran), considered women's political and social participation in accordance with the laws of Islam and not only did not oppose women's political participation but also strengthened it and introduced women as the heroes and forerunners of the revolution victory.
+On the eve of the 1979 Iranian revolution, Ruhollah Khomeini (1st Supreme Leader of Islamic Republic of Iran) considered women's political and social participation in accordance with the laws of Islam and not only did not oppose women's political participation but also strengthened it and introduced women as the heroes and forerunners of the revolution victory.